 Delivered

-When a message is registered as delivered, the receiving server has accepted the message from SendGrid.
+Delivered means the recipient's server accepted the message from SendGrid.

-At that point, the receiving server still has to decide what to do with that message.
+After delivery, the recipient's server still has to decide what to do with that message.

-Most often, the two options facing the receiving server are to deliver the message to the inbox or to send it to the spam or junk folder.
+The recipient's server may deliver the message to the inbox or to the spam or junk folder.

 Having a high percentage of delivered emails is great.